mangopixel/laravel-adjuster/readme.md

 The above will create a new row in the adjustments table linking to the Fruit model through a polymorphic relationship (with `adjustable_id` and `adjustable_type`).
 The row will also have a JSON column containing the updated name and price.
 If a row already exists, however, it will instead merge the new changes with the old ones.

-If you have additional columns in the adjustments table you may pass these along as the second optional parameter:
+If you have additional columns in the adjustments table you may pass these along as a second optional parameter:

 ```php
 $fruit->adjust( [